Meet Folio3 AgTech at ASTA FCSC 2024 in Orlando, FL to unlock higher yields and efficiency. Book a Meeting

 How much does a baby cow cost?

 The cost of a calf is usually based on its weight.
-The unit for measurement is CWT that stands for 100 pounds.
+The unit for measurement is CWT, which stands for 100 pounds.
 For a beef cow, CWT is between $135 and $165.

 Stay Rooted, Grow Informed: Subscribe to Agtech Brilliance Now!